Requirements - Admissions

 Vincennes University welcomes students graduating from non-traditional high schools, such as accredited Internet high schools, schools which are not yet accredited, or from homeschooling programs.

 Students completing these programs should supply the Admissions office with a detailed transcript with graduation date.
-The Director of Admission may also request a brief description of the content in each course, explanation of assessment with grading scale, overview of curriculum and/or an academic portfolio.
+The Director of Admission may also request a brief description of the content in each course, explanation of assessment with grading scale, an overview of the curriculum and/or an academic portfolio.

 Student who have not completed college level English and math will be required to take the Accuplacer placement exam and meet the registration requirements before they meet with an academic advisor to register for classes.

 Transfer applicants may be admitted by meeting the admission requirements under Admission for Degree-Seeking Students or by providing an official transcript (transcript mailed from another college or university directly to Vincennes University) from each college attended, showing evidence of honorable release for a minimum of 24 post-secondary college credit hours.
 Grades below C- may not be transferred for credit.